 Are you prepared for your child's summer sports season?
-Sports Mom 101 will tell you… Click To Tweet
+Sports Mom 101 will tell you everything you need to survive the sideline.
+Click To Tweet

 Alexandra is a two-time Junior Olympian and All-American sprinter.
 She also plays flag football, basketball, a little baseball and trains with an athletic trainer.
 Trevone played football, basketball and ran track in high school.
 He will soon head off to college on a football scholarship.
 Olivia dances and contends it’s just as much a sport as anything else.
 Then again, look at Misty Copeland.
 And dance is never ending.
 I actually wish there was a season for ballet that’s separate from hip hop, jazz, and musical theater.
 But I digress.

 With our sports schedule, I’m often asked how we make it work.

 Do you stay at the track ALL DAY?